 Starting a business was the scariest and, still is, the most difficult thing I have ever done.
 It’s really easy to get comfortable in a job where someone else is ultimately responsible for everything that goes wrong.
 Sure, they also get all the credit when things go well, but forgoing the ups and downs is the price you pay for stability.
 So, when you choose to start a business, you take on a lot.
 You take on everything.
 All of your heart, time, energy and money is invested, which is easy once you start debunking budget myths that doesn’t help your business.

-It’s been almost two years since I co-founded Fuse45 (formerly known as Cycle & Row) and almost one year since I left my “comfortable” job to work full-time on my business, and I also got help promoting my business online by hiring a SEO company from http://whitenoisedigital.com/las-vegas-seo.
+It’s been almost two years since I co-founded Fuse45 (formerly known as Cycle & Row) and almost one year since I left my “comfortable” job to work full-time on my business, and I also got help promoting my business online by hiring a SEO company from http://whitenoisedigital.com/las-vegas-seo, after a couple of months I came up to the Green Genie SEO company which helped me update my SEO strategies.
 My mom and I are partners, founders and owners of two incredible and unique fitness studios in the Greater Detroit Area.
 We have always shared a passion for fitness, for competition, for healthy living, for exercise, for well-being and for practicing all of these things together.
 We truly are best friends with interests and goals that are more aligned than any set of partners I have ever come across.